eyalsk-archive/GroupLootContainerFix/README.md

 # GroupLootContainerFix

+Fixes the following issues that relate to the `GroupLootContainer`:

-Apparently the `GroupLootContainer` frame isn't being removed properly and it blocks the `WorldFrame` from receiving the mouse events so this addon is an attempt to fix that.
+1. By default `GroupLootContainer` is set to receive mouse events and thus when it's shown, it blocks the `WorldFrame` from receiving mouse events.
+2. Seems like frames added to `GroupLootContainer.rollFrames` aren't being removed for some reason and this affects positioning of the roll frames such as `BonusRollFrame`.
+3. Due to #2 the size of the `GroupLootContainer` grows indefinitely.

 **Things I don't know**